fixate/drone-secrets/README.md

 ### Motivation

 Currently, there is no simple declaritive way to manage many drone secrets.
 It's a hassel and error prone to use `drone-cli` to set secrets per repo, per image in bulk.
-Your manifest file can be kept in source control (should be encrypted and/or only accessible by trusted entities) and is easily understood.
-Once `drone-secrets` runs you'll know the right secres are set.
+A shell script quickly becomes unwieldy.
+With `drone-secrets` you can create a yaml manifest to clearly define your configuration for your repos, per image.
+Common configuration can be set for multiple repos to keep things DRY.
+If you need to restore your secrets (say if you mistakenly deleted your repo), you have a way to quickly set all the required configuration.
+The manifest(s) can be kept in source control.

 ### Install: